University of Maryland, Baltimore

 Director of Technology Licensing

-Dr. Nancy Cowger, Asst.
-Director for Licensing, leads the licensing and marketing teams at UMB’s Office of Technology Transfer.
+Dr. Nancy Cowger, Director for Technology Licensing, leads the licensing and marketing teams at UMB’s Office of Technology Transfer.
 She and her team members work with UMB inventors on all aspects of IP development - from the initial idea stage, to proof-of-concept and on toward commercialization.
 The team engages with a variety of outside parties interested in partnering with UMB to foster and commercialize UMB technology.
 Dr. Cowger began her tech transfer career at ORD in 2005, initially negotiating sponsored research agreements and later moving into OTT’s licensing group.
 Before coming to UMB, Dr. Cowger was Sr. Scientist for a Maryland startup biotech company, where she was recognized for her leadership role in the planning and execution of the company’s experimental payload on the International Space Station.
 Nancy holds a Ph.D. in chemical engineering and a master’s in molecular biology from Tulane University.

 Technology Licensing Officer